Yotghoe/Path-Dependent-Attenuation-Ground-Motion-Field-in-Volcanic-Areas/project/Project_plan.md

 # EMSC4033 project plan

-## Modeling Path-Dependent Ground Motion in volcanic region
+## Path-Dependent Attenuation Ground Motion Field in Volcanic Areas

 ## Executive summary
 _Volcanic areas can have complex geological structures that affect the propagation of seismic waves, typically manifested in Path-Dependent Attenuation, the reduction of seismic waves as they propagate from the earthquake source to the sites of interest.